112Nisha/ANLP_Project/README.md

 ## Doubts:
 - 1st transformer - joining the prompt and outline (or smth like this)
 - Loss with the words or probability distro?
+- What do we do for 1 sentence (no punctuation)?
+Do we return 0 bert loss?